Centre pivot performance check

 - For a diesel-powered system, measure the fuel used for a given number of ML pumped, and calculate the fuel consumption per ML pumped (L/ML).
 Again,this will vary with the total operating head and the pump and motor efficiency, but should be of the order of 40 L/ML for a 35 m (50 psi) system, or 1.1 L/ML/m of head.

-- The above energy consumption figures include an allowance for the tower motors.
+- The energy consumption figures include an allowance for the tower motors.

 - An end-gun operated by a separate booster pump will require additional energy.

-- A modern turbo-charged diesel may be 10 % more efficient than above.
+- A modern turbo-charged diesel may be 10 per cent more efficient.

-If any of the above differ significantly from the specifications of the system which you have agreed to purchase, you should resolve the issue with your supplier, preferably before making your final payment.
+If any these differ significantly from the specifications of the system which you have agreed to purchase, you should resolve the issue with your supplier, preferably before making your final payment.